ViderumGlobal/ckanext-ed/README.md

 http://ckan-dev:5000/
 ```

-To login as an admin:
+To log in as an admin:
 - user: `ckan_admin`
 - pass: `test1234`